furbrain/SAP5/doc/manual.md

 Show the calibrated readings, the top reading is the total field strength (in μT for magnetism, g for gravity).

 #### Bearings
 Show the current compass and clin readings for the device.
-Press on the top of the device to see the effect of squeezing it too tightly!
+Also displays the device name

+There are also screens that show the exact battery voltage and firmware/hardware versions

 ### Off
 Turns the device off